The Pandemic’s Impact on Families, Children and Early Educators

 On May 28th, ECFC explored the impact of the pandemic on families with young children and how organizations are working with families and parents to ensure culturally relevant responses to families.
 (ECFC Members Login to view recording)

 - Phil Fisher, Director of the Center for Translational NeuroScience,

 University of Oregon, Rapid EC Project, a weekly survey of a nationally

 representative samples of families with at least one child age of five.

-pandemic is impacting their own families and the parents they work with.
+- Power-PAC Illinois parent team member, Shontiesha Floyd, and Parent Chair of the Early Learning Strategy Team, Yolanda Williams, shared how the pandemic is impacting their own families and the parents they work with.

 - Parent Polls and Surveys – Alliance for Early Success, Federal Actions Tab

 - Researchers at Barnard College and Duke University had a real-time survey of low-income service workers with children in the field as the coronavirus hit.
 The results show terrible impacts on wages and emotional distress.